Having a tough time choosing between Magento and Shopify? You’re not alone.

 Shopify are the first ecommerce platform on the market to introduce their own payment processor.
 It shows them to be a platform that really wants to provide their users with useful and up-to-date features.

-If you use external payment processors on Shopify (such as PayPal or AmazonPay), you’ll be charged transaction fees ranging from 0.5%-2% on each sale – but more on this later!
+If you use one of the 100 different other payment gateways on Shopify (including PayPal or AmazonPay), you’ll be charged transaction fees ranging from 0.5%-2% on each sale – but more on this later!

 But, if you use Shopify Payments, you can wave goodbye to transaction fees and make more money from each sale – it’s such a great feature!